Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Storage after harvest: The bean pod filling can last up to five days at room temperature after harvest, but tastes even better refrigerated.
 The filling is perishable and should be consumed immediately after the bean pod is opened.

-Leaves: Dark green, 3-4 pairs of leaflets per cluster, with winged central leaf stalks.
+Leaves: Dark green, 3-4 pairs of leaflets per cluster, with winged leaf stalks.
 Moderate to dense shade.
 Plants in the genus Inga have nectaries (nectar producing glands) on their leaves, producing nectar during leaf development to attract beneficial insects like parasitic wasps and ants.

 Stems: No thorns.